 Downtown Los Angeles is a unique city that is a one-of-a kind blend of the modern, futuristic and the historic.
 Here you’ll find space age architecture peacefully sharing space with grand historical buildings; giant wall arts staring you across the street as you sit cozy inside a French bistro sipping at your morning cup of coffee; city-within-city affairs such as the grand LA Live Complex, the picturesque Little Tokyo or the historic Chinatown.

 In short, surprises galore.
 Also, the gentrification project taken up over the last decade has, in many ways, increased the touristic appeal of DTLA and there is such a whole host of things to do and enjoy that you may feel out of breath at times!
 However, go easy and simply take in the atmosphere and the buzz in the air.
 For the rest, plan your DTLA itinerary as per your time, schedule and budget.

-Below is a carefully curated list of some of the best activities and attractions of downtown LA.
+Below is a carefully curated list of some of the best things to do, see, eat and shop in Downtown Los Angeles.
 Make sure to cover as many as possible during your stay at LA.

 Where To Stay